Planning a trip to Porto? Here are 23 things to do in Portugal’s vibrant city of Porto—from iconic views to hidden gems.

 10. Join a Food Tour

 Try traditional dishes on a guided food tour!
 You’ll get to try various foods you otherwise might not try, like the Portuguese comfort food: the hearty Francesinha, a large sandwich layered with meat, cheese, and rich sauce.
+Don’t forget to order vino verde (green wine) too!

 Book a Food Tour by clicking here, or click “Book Now” in the widget below: